englishm/moq-transport/draft-ietf-moq-transport.md

 **Fetch Types**

-There are two types of Fetches:
+There are two types of Fetch messages:

 Standalone Fetch (0x1) : A Fetch of Objects performed indepdently of any Subscribe.